 My father has made a gift in favour of his second wife who is my stepmother thereupon she took possession over the property.
 She sold that property to his son-in-law thereafter my step sister erected a house thereon.

 The property gifted was probably our joint family property.
 However, there is no evidence to prove that my father made a gift but I am quite sure that she forced my father to transfer the property upon her.
 My stepmother illegally dispossessed me from the land then sold it to her son-in-law.
 Can I challenge this gift?

-The above mentioned facts show that your step sister has a valid right over the property.
-If it was your father’s self-acquired property, then he had right to transfer it by way of gift to any person even his wife.
+The above-mentioned facts show that your step sister has a valid right over the property.
+If it was your father’s self-acquired property, then he had the right to transfer it by way of gift to any person even his wife.
 Albeit you never challenged the gift deed as well as execution of sale deed.

 Hence, you cannot challenge the sale deed only on the mere statement that it was joint family property.
-Your step mother had been in lawful possession and in dueprocess sold it to her son-in-law in valid consideration.
-Therefore transfer of property in favour of her son-in-law is legal and he has acquired absolute right over the property.
+Your stepmother had been in lawful possession and in the due process sold it to her son-in-law invalid consideration.
+Therefore the transfer of property in favour of her son-in-law is legal and he has acquired absolute right over the property.